ptiede/Comrade.jl/paper/paper.md

     \mathcal{V}(u,v) = \int e^{2\pi i (u\alpha + v\beta)}I(\alpha, \beta)\mathrm{d}\alpha\mathrm{d}\beta.
 $$

 `Comrade` provides an interface to quickly specify an image structure and it's resulting Fourier transform.
 The general problem of VLBI is then inverting this relation.
 That is, moving from a set of measured visibilities $V(u, v)$ to an image structure.
-This is complicated by the fact that
+This is complicated by the fact that visibility measurements are sparse.
+This makes the inverse problem degenerate, and variety of source structures are possible.

-# Mathematics
+To solve this problem, `Comrade` uses views the problem as a Bayesian inverse problem.
+Therefore, `Comrade` provides a variety of source model classes and likelihood functions applicable for VLBI data analysis.

+To solve the Bayesian inverse problem `Comrade` has a number of small interfaces with different Julia probabilistic programming packages.
+Currently the most developed version is `ComradeSoss`, which defines a minimal interface between `Comrade` and `Soss`.
+In addition, an interface with `Turing` and `BAT` is planned.

+However, `Comrade` can be used by itself.
+Some examples of this are given in its documentation.

 # Similar Packages

 - <span style="font-variant:small-caps;">Themis</span>: A C++ parameter estimation package used by the EHT.
 It is currently a private GitHub repo
 - `eht-imaging`: Python general purpose EHT imaging package.
 It currently has a modeling submodule.
 Requires hand written gradients.
-- `Galifrey`: Python modeling package that uses emcee and not gradients for model fitting
+- `Galifrey`: Python modeling package that uses emcee and no gradients for model fitting
 - `eht-dmc`: Python Bayesian imaging package that also fits calibration systematics by solving the RIME [@Hamaker:1996].

 # Citations